myTerminal/theme-looper/README.md

 ### (You may directly skip to Usage)

-Emacs 24 comes with a set of pre-installed color-themes that can be enabled by a simple command like:
+Emacs 24 and later comes with a set of pre-installed color-themes that can be enabled by a simple command like:

     M-x load-theme RET wombat